Policies and Guidelines

 Peer Review and Publication Policy

-The Journal of Advanced Education and Sciences employs a rigorous peer review system.
+The Journal of Applied Entomologist employs a rigorous peer review system.
 All submitted manuscripts undergo a peer-review process before publication.

-The journal uses the double-blind peer-review process, in which both reviewers and authors remain anonymous during the entire review process.
+The journal employs the double-blind peer review process, where both reviewers and authors remain anonymous throughout the review process.

-Every proposal submitted for publication is read by at least one editor for an initial review.
-The article complies with editorial guidelines and with a minimum quality level it is sent to two reviewers.
-Reviewers do not know the identity of the author as all identifying information is removed from the document prior to review.
+Every proposal submitted for publication is read at least by an editor, for an initial review.
+If the paper agrees with editorial policies and with a minimum quality level, is sent to two reviewers.
+The reviewers won't know the author's identity, as any identifying information will be stripped from the document before review.

-Reviewers' comments to the editors are confidential and before passing on to the author are going to be created anonymously. supported the reviewers' comments, the Editorial Board makes a judgment on the satisfactoriness of the manuscript, and communicates to the authors the decision, together with referees' reports. whether or not important revisions are proposed, acceptance depends on whether the author will manage those satisfactorily.
+Reviewers' comments to the editors are confidential and before passing on to the author will be made anonymous.
+Based on the reviewers' comments, the Editorial Board makes a final decision on the acceptability of the manuscript, and communicates the author the decision, along with referees' reports.
+Whether significant revisions are proposed, or acceptance is dependent on whether the author can deal with those satisfactorily.

 Reporting Standards: Authors of original research reports should provide an accurate description of the work done as an objective discussion of its meaning.
 The underlying data must be correctly presented in the article.
 An article should have enough detail and references for others to copy the work.
 False or intentionally inaccurate statements constitute unethical behavior and are unacceptable.

 Data Access and Retention: Authors are also asked to provide the information in reference to a paper for editorial review, and will be prepared to produce public access to such data, if feasible, and should, in any event, be prepared to retain such data for an affordable time after publication.